geopython/pygeoapi/docs/source/development.rst

 Codebase
 --------

-The pygeoapi codebase exists at https://github.com/geopython/pygeoapi
+The pygeoapi codebase exists at https://github.com/geopython/pygeoapi.

 Testing
 -------

 pygeoapi uses `pytest <https://docs.pytest.org>`_ for managing its automated tests.
-Tests exist in ``tests`` and are developed for providers, formatters, processes, asl well as the overall API.
+Tests exist in ``/tests`` and are developed for providers, formatters, processes, as well as the overall API.

 Tests can be run locally as part of development workflow.
 They are also run on pygeoapi’s